Megillat Esther and Student-Centered Learning

 The student will:

-- Identify the main idea in the text section and work together to give a title that expresses the main idea.
+- Identify the main idea of the text and capture that information in a

-- Analyze the text further to complete the chosen project.
+- Review the text to complete the chosen project.

 - Produce an engaging and creative presentation.